open-abbott/getssl-dns-zoneedit/README.md

 # getssl-dns-zoneedit

+> ## ZoneEdit has implemented two-factor authentication!
+>
+> As a result, this tooling is much less useful.
+It supports adding a
+> temporary authenticator token, but this will result in it only working
+> within a very short window (not really applicable for unattended
+> operation).
+>
+> YMMV

 The [getssl](https://github.com/srvrco/getssl) script is a very solid way to obtain and update [Let's Encrypt](https://letsencrypt.org/) certificates.
 When using wildcard SSL certificates, they authorize distribution of a certificate